 When I first started Shahana Pearls (my former brand) it was a side hustle.
 It really didn’t have a strong meaning behind it.
 However, over the years as I've built the brand, that meaning has further developed and is now the reason why I get up in the morning.
 My vision isn’t just about creating jewellery that inspires confidence and expressing one's individuality.
 It’s so much more.
 It’s about helping women become financially independent so they can improve their lives and their families lives.
 My jewellery allows me to help these women.

 How do i do this?

-I’m super proud to have all our jewellery made entirely by women in Mumbai, India.
+I’m super proud to have all our jewellery made entirely by women in New Zealand and India.
 I’m part Indian.
 So to be able to give back to this part of the world is really important to me.

 The women that work in my factory in India are incredible.
 India can be a very hard place if you’re a woman.
 Gender discrimination is very real there!
 I wanted to make sure that I was giving opportunities to others to succeed.
 To stand on their own two feet, and to be able to support themselves and their loved ones.

 When I visited them last year, it was humbling to hear their stories.
 They’re now able to send their kids to school, live in better homes and they’ve learned important skills that they can use at any point in their lives!
 It makes me incredibly proud to know that I’m a small part of this.

 I am proud to be working with strong women who are not only able to support their families through what we do together but build their own confidence and be a positive voice in changing values and perceptions within the community.